-Stock assessments are conducted to assess the abundance and trends of fish stocks and provide the fundamental basis for management decisions regarding appropriate harvest levels.
-In most cases, assessments use statistical population models to integrate and simultaneously analyze survey, fishery, and biological data.
+assessments use statistical population models to integrate and simultaneously analyze survey, fishery, and biological data.
 Environmental and ecosystem data may also be integrated in stock assessments.
 Hilborn and Walters (1992) define stock assessments as "the use of various statistical and mathematical calculations to make quantitative predictions about the reactions of fish populations to alternative management choices."
 In this document, the term "stock assessment" includes activities, analyses and reports, beginning with data collection and continuing through to scientific recommendations presented to the Council and its advisors.
 To best serve their purpose, stock assessments must attempt to identify and quantify major uncertainties, balance realism and parsimony, and make best use of the available data.
+Data availability produces a continuum of approaches that are outlined below: